-Texas Laws on Car Accident Claims
+Texas Laws on Car Accident Compensation

 If you’re in Texas and you decide to file a claim against the party responsible for your car accident, there are state laws that will govern your car accident case.

 It’s also critical to know how damages are awarded in successful car accident claims.
-Texas has a fault-based liability system.
+Regarding damages, Texas has a fault-based liability system.
 When a case goes to court, juries determine how much responsibility lies with each driver, and compensation is awarded based on this ratio.

-Texas Car Accident Statute of Limitations
+Houston Car Accident Lawsuit Statute of Limitations

 Calculating the Value of a Car Accident Claim in Texas